kevin-kaixu/partnet-symh/README.md

 ##### E. The syms folder
 The mat file in the syms folder stores the symmetry parameters for each symmetry node.
-The symmetry parameters defined for each symmetry type can be found in [Li et al. 2017].
+The symmetry labels are defined as: 0 -- reflected, -1 -- rotational, 1 -- translational.
+Note that these definitions are slightly different from those of GRASS [Li et al. 2017].
+Please use following code to read data.

 ##### F. The models folder
 The models folder stores the 3D mesh models in .obj format.